TULCA at Tsundoku Art Book Fair 2026

 Documentation of Public Programme | TULCA 2025

-A Field Guide to the Offa’s Dyke reflects on growing up in the Welsh borderlands with a dual Welsh-English identity.
-The audio component accompanies Hughes’ installation, exploring the psychogeography of the dyke alongside speculative reimaginings of the borderlands as spaces of ambiguity and creative potential.
+Mair Hughes discusses A Field Guide to the Offa’s Dyke, an installation reflecting on Welsh borderland landscapes and experiences of dual Welsh-English identity.
+The work explores the psychogeography of the historic dyke while reimagining the borderlands as a space of ambiguity, memory, and creative potential.

 TULCA Festival of Visual Arts